digital-asset/daml/docs/source/concepts/local-ledger.rst

    Minimal consistent causality graph for the highlighted actions.

 Another example of a minimal causality graph is shown below.
-At the top, transactions `tx1` to `tx4` create an `Iou` for Alice, exercise two non-consuming choices on it, and transfer the `Iou` to the painter.
+At the top, the transactions `tx1` to `tx4` create an `Iou` for Alice, exercise two non-consuming choices on it, and transfer the `Iou` to the painter.
 At the bottom, `tx5` asserts that there is no key for an Account contract for the painter.
 Then, `tx6` creates an such account with balance 0 and `tx7` deposits the painter's `Iou` from `tx4` into the account, updating the balance to 1.